sametcelikbicak/enum2array/README.md

 import { enum2array } from "enum2array";

 console.log(enum2array(CustomType));

+console.log(enum2array(CustomValue));
 ```

-That is the result about function
+That is the result about function with "CustomType" enum

 ```
 (4) [ArrayValue, ArrayValue, ArrayValue, ArrayValue]